heating and boiler problems – lovekin.net

 If a central heating system needs balancing we start by opening all radiator valves fully, both flow and return.
 Adjusting radiator valves is not without its consequences, it can make the valves leak.
 If you're not sure how to deal with leaking valves, read that section first.

-Different parts of the central heating circuit have different resistance to water flow.
-Generally, the nearer a radiator is to the boiler, the quicker it will get hot.
+Different parts of the central heating circuit have different resistance to water flow but generally, the nearer a radiator is to the boiler, the quicker it will start to get hot.
 In a well designed and installed heating system little balancing is needed.

 Having restricted the return valves on the hottest radiators by 50% or 60% to start with, we wait to see what happens.
 Cooler radiators will start to get hotter.
 Some previously cool radiators may get fully hot.
 If some are still cool we go round again, restricting all the hotter radiators, some which we restricted before get closed down even more (always, if possible, on the return end) and some which weren't restricted first time round are restricted this time because they are now hot.
 Again we wait to see what effect we've had and again, if necessary, we restrict the hotter radiators.
 We'll do it yet again if necessary.